(kal si TOE nin)

 Adverse events have been observed in animal reproduction studies.
 Calcitonin does not cross the placenta.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience rhinorrhea, headache, back pain, flushing, nausea, vomiting, abdominal pain, bad taste, or ack of appetite.
-Have patient report immediately to prescriber signs of low calcium (muscle cramps or spasms, numbness and tingling, or seizures), severe rhinitis, nasal sores, nosebleeds, or injection site pain or irritation (HCAHPS).
+• Patient may experience rhinorrhea, headache, back pain, flushing, nausea, vomiting, abdominal pain, bad taste, or lack of appetite.
+Have patient report immediately to prescriber signs of low calcium (muscle cramps or spasms, numbness and tingling, or seizures), severe rhinitis, nasal sores, nosebleed, or injection site pain or irritation (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.